 10 W of power usage when the screen brightness is at 20%, with Emacs,

-Firefox and a few terminals running.
+Firefox, and a few terminals running.
 With a 5.4 kernel, I now get

 around 7 W in the same conditions.

 The laptop contains a Sierra Wireless EM7345 4G LTE WWAN card.
-It is supported by Modem Manager when operating as a MBIM device.
+It is supported by Modem Manager when operating as an MBIM device.
 In the early days, the card dropped the network every 20 minutes.
 A firmware upgrade solved this reliability issue.
 This is not an easy task as you need to find the right firmware for your card and the right tool to flash it.
 At the time, I was only able to do that with Windows.
 I don’t recommend using a WWAN card anymore.
-They are black boxes with unreliable firmwares.
+They are black boxes with unreliable firmware.
 I had the same kind of issues with the Qualcomm Gobi 2000 WWAN card present in my previous ThinkPad laptop.
 Lenovo switched from Sierra to Fibocom for the recent generations of ThinkPad and they are even more difficult to use with Linux, despite being manufactured by Intel.
 It is less trouble using a phone as a wireless hotspot.

 In summary, after five years of daily use, the laptop is still in good working condition.
 Only the screen and the touch bar show major signs of wear.
-Therefore, Lenovo keeps my trust for building durable and reliable laptops.
+Therefore, Lenovo keeps my trust in building durable and reliable laptops.
 I have replaced it with another ThinkPad X1 Carbon.

-The Swiss German layout may not help, but I didn’t care much about what is written on the keycaps. ↩︎
+The Swiss-German layout may not help, but I didn’t care much about what is written on the keycaps. ↩︎